KonduitAI/dl4j-dev-tools/codegen/adr/0005-optional_parameters_and_signatures.md

 ### Advantages
 * We get to explicitly define edge cases
 * We can make Signatures compatible with existing code
+* Even in languages with default value support, the added signatures may become useful parts of the documentation

 ### Disadvantages
 * The order of definitions within the op changes to Output first, if inputs need to reference it